x-systems/phlex-data/docs/results.rst

         $item->sendReminder();
     }

-.. warning:: Currently ATK Data does not create new copy of your model object for
+.. warning:: Currently Phlex Data does not create new copy of your model object for
     every row.
 Instead the same object is re-used, simply $item->data is modified by the iterator.
 For new users this may be surprising that $item is the same object through the iterator, but for now it's the most CPU-efficient way.